brennv/openshiftv3-training/beta-4-setup.md

 We want to:

 * set the application name to *helloworld*
-* set the application hostname to *helloworld.cloudapps.example.com*
+* set the application hostname to *helloworld.cloudapps.paas.it*
 * set the Git URI to *https://github.com/jboss-developer/jboss-eap-quickstarts/*
 * set the Git ref to *6.4.x*